FlexMeasures/flexmeasures/documentation/dev/data.rst

 Maintenance is supported with the alembic tool.
 It reacts automatically to almost all changes in the SQLAlchemy code.
-With alembic, multiple databases, e.g. dev, staging and production can be kept in sync.
+With alembic, multiple databases, such as development, staging and production databases can be kept in sync.

 Make first migration